When I'm buying something, I tend to use a credit card. It's easier to keep track of expenses when you put it on a card and it's often faster too.

 Sadly, coin counting machines aren't that accurate and a lot of banks don't want to deal with that headache… especially since fewer and fewer people are counting coins.

-If you wrap the coins in those coin wrappers, most banks will accept them as long as you don't bring a ton.
+That said, if you wrap the coins in those coin wrappers, banks will accept them as long as you don't bring an “unreasonable” amount.

 Ways to Use Coinstar for Free